Skip to main content

 Young, David 449251

 A guided process that allows the victim of a crime (or community advocate) and the inmate to meet to discuss the impact the inmate's crime has had on the victim.
-It also allows the victim to explore restorative options that will give the inmate the opportunity to take responsibility for their actions.
-This process may help to restore the victim and provide the inmate the opportunity to give back to the community.
+It also allows the victim to explore healing options that will give the inmate the opportunity to take responsibility for their actions.
+This process may help restore the victim and allow the inmate to give back to the community.

 CONTACT THE OKLAHOMA DEPARTMENT OF CORRECTIONS' VICTIM SERVICES UNIT